 Or Luxury private rooms are available at an additional 250RMB/week on top of a shared room.

-Yes, just cancel with us at least one day in advance, so we can cancel it with canteen and refund you the meal fee.
+Yes, just cancel with us at least one day in advance, so we can cancel it with the canteen and refund you the meal fee.

 Immediately after arrival, we will teach beginner students with allergies the basic Chinese vocabularies and sentences needed if you need to order/buy food on your own.
-We will also help write a warning with everything you are allergic to on a card, so you can easily take it along with you and show to people any time needed.
+We will also help write a warning with everything you are allergic to on a card, so you can easily take it along with you and show it to people any time needed.

-You can drink directly water from the dispenser or water boiler provided at school and in every of our students’ dormitory.
-We don’t recommend you drink tap water, but it’s safe to brush your teeth or wash fruits by tap water.
-Bottle water is easily get from nearby shops and everywhere in the town.
+You can drink water directly from the dispenser or the water boiler at the school and in each of our student dormitories.
+We don’t recommend you drink tap water, but it’s safe to brush your teeth or wash fruits with tap water.

 The routine vaccinations you took in your own country are fare enough if you want to travel to China.
 Some students choose to take certain vaccination before come to China but it’s not very necessary.
 But we still suggest you follow your doctor’s advice concerning pre-departure health checks and vaccinations.

 In Yangshuo there is a People’s Hospital where it’s possible to do basic health check or tests if necessary.
-If the medicines bought is not working, or if suggested by the clinic doctor, we will arrange English-speaking staff or language partner to accompany you to the hospital.
-Always feel free to contact us if you need any help.
+If the medicines bought are not working, or if suggested by the clinic doctor, we will arrange English-speaking staff or language partner to accompany you to the hospital.

-If unfortunately, your sickness worsens, we will help you transfer to the People’s Hospital in Guilin, where there is a Foreign Patience’ Department with more advanced medical devices and provide English speaking service.
-That hospital also work directly with many overseas insurance companies.
-If you connect your insurance company with Guilin People’s Hospital, then they accept to provide treatment first and your insurance company pay directly to them later.
+If unfortunately, your sickness worsens, we will help you transfer to the People’s Hospital in Guilin, where there is a Foreign Patients Department with more advanced medical facilities and an English speaking service.
+That hospital also works directly with many overseas insurance companies.
+If you connect your insurance company with Guilin People’s Hospital, then they will provide treatment first and your insurance company can pay them directly afterwards.

-We accept full payment of remaining fee before start of your course/program or latest within the first week after your arrival, preferably when we do the enrollment the first day you come for class.
-You may choose to use Paypal, wire transfer or Western Union to make the payment.
-Or after your arrival, we also take Chinese cash RMB, credit card, Apple Pay, Ali-pay, wechat wallet payment.
-We don’t take foreign cash as payment.
-Please note by different ways of payment, there will be commission fee charged by the bank or payment agent, it various from 1~10%.
+We accept full payment of your remaining fee before the start of your course/program or latest within the first week after your arrival, preferably when we do the enrollment on the first day you come for class.

-Our all-inclusive package covers most of what you need to spend money, if you choose a simple and basic life in Yangshuo, you will just need to spend some money buying breakfast on the weekdays and food on the weekend.
-In Yangshuo there are so many options for meals, and the prices various from less than 2USD to 30USD a meal.
-You may spend minimum 100USD/month for food.
+Our all-inclusive package covers most of what you need to spend money.
+If you choose a simple life in Yangshuo, you will only need money for breakfast on the weekdays and food on the weekends.
+It’s easy to spend less than 10RMB on breakfast.
+There are so many options for meals, and the prices vary from less than 2USD to 30USD a meal.
+You may spend a minimum of 100USD/month for food.